StefHill/HillsHealth/Scope Definition.md

 ### Business Context
 #### Project Background
-Currently the existing website does not offer customers the opportunity to manage their accounts online.
-Customers therefore contact Customer Services for all aspects of account management.
+There is no main-stream online resource available to present medical research to a non-academic audience.
+Users are therefore reliant on the plethora of opinion and hear-say when seeking answers to their health and medical questions.

-A secure website portal (My Account) is required to enable customers to self-service and manage their accounts online without the need to contact the Customer Services Team.
-This will result in a reduction in the number of Customer Services calls received.
+A deliverable is required to produce summarised and paraphrased briefs on a number of key health topics.
+It is envisaged that the briefs will be presented via a short video or infograhpic through social media.
+The process will need to be automated where possible with limited manual intervention or review.
+This will result in an increased number of articles, enhanced accuracy, and it is hoped, and greater view-count.

-Following the launch of the new x website in Dec 2016, further improvements are required to enhance the functionality of the website in line with our competitor sites.
+Following the launch of the HillsHealth.org website in 2012, this project will automate what was previously a manual solution, and deliver the summaries in a contemporary and salient manner.

 #### Problem/Opportunity Statement
-This project will enhance the customer experience by giving them access to account information, payment options and customer request functionality that previously hasn’t been available.
-Customers will be able to access the information 24/7, whereas, currently they can only contact Customer Services within business hours.
+This project will enhance the on-line experience by giving users access to evidence-based health and medical information that is both summarised and paraphrased.
+The solution will engage the user via social-media, and provide the briefs via short on-line videos or infographics.
+Output is expected to be automated with limited manual review.
+This will allow for a greater volume of articles that is currently possible via the current HillsHealth.org site.

-The volume of non-value add calls within Customer Services are too high, (approx. 35% of calls relate to customers reporting service issues and requesting balance enquiries or statement queries).
-With the introduction of online account management ‘My Account’ the customer would be able to self-serve rather than calling the Customer Services Team.
+The volume of fake and mis-leading online articles covering health and medical opinion makes it difficult for the user to differentiate fact from fiction.
+Trials published in medical journals are the gold-standard of health and medical information and should be accesible to all.
+However, the academic slant of these papers make them incomprehensible to the non-scholar, and with a firewall preventing full access to all but a few sites, a solution is required to bring the informaion to the layman and provide an on-line audience with a better alternative to the current volume of mis-leading, and often dangerous, medical and health information.

 ### Business Objectives